 Stop off between Brockenhurst and Burley for a three-mile woodland walk through Wilverley Inclosure.
 Nearest stop: Holmsley, Old Station Tea Rooms

-The New Forest Tour runs from 29 June to 15 September 2024.
-Ticket information, including discounts for New Forest residents can be found on the New Forest Tour website.
+The New Forest Tour runs from Saturday 5 July until Sunday 14 September.
+Ticket information, including discounts for New Forest residents, can be found on the New Forest Tour website.